harness/drone-artifactory/README.md

-A plugin to upload to Jfrog artifactory.
+A plugin to upload files to Jfrog artifactory.

 # Building